abhichavan32/lostandfound/replit.md

 ## Overview

-This is a Flask-based web application for managing lost and found items.
-The application allows users to report lost items, post found items, and search through listings to help reunite people with their belongings.
-The system uses in-memory storage for simplicity but is designed with future database integration in mind.
+This is a Flask-based web application for managing lost and found items with full user authentication and notification system.
+Users can register accounts, log in, and manage their personal lost and found items.
+The system automatically sends notifications to all users when new lost items are posted, helping to increase the chances of reuniting people with their belongings.
+The application uses PostgreSQL database for persistent storage and includes a comprehensive dashboard for users to manage their items and notifications.

 ## System Architecture

 ### Backend Architecture
 - **Framework**: Flask (Python web framework)
-- **Storage**: In-memory storage using Python lists (temporary solution)
+- **Database**: PostgreSQL with SQLAlchemy ORM
+- **Authentication**: Flask-Login with secure password hashing
 - **File Handling**: Local file system for image uploads
 - **Session Management**: Flask sessions with secret key configuration
+- **Notifications**: Automatic notification system for lost items
 - **Logging**: Built-in Python logging for debugging

 ### Frontend Architecture